 Figure out when you’re most productive and create a dedicated study time.

 Right after school?
 After dinner?
 Early in the morning?
-Late night?
+Late at night?
 Figure out when you are the most fully charged and try to set that time aside.
 And then turn off your phone and shut down all the other tabs and notifications on your computer!
 Also think about a dedicated study space – some locations are better than others.

 Avoid digital distractions!